mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 40 - DTOs/readme.md

     // throws an error when requested for behavior
 }

-// If we need to transfer to an External system we create a valid object
+// If you need to transfer to an External system you create a valid object
-$janesProfileToTransfer = new SocialNetworkProfile('jane', new FriendCollectionProxy(), new NullFeed());
+$janesProfileToTransfer = new SocialNetworkProfile(
+    'jane',
+    new FriendCollectionProxy(),
+    new NullFeed()
+);
 ```

 # Detection